Boroviak-Lab/SpatialModelling/README.md

 This is code for loading in and visualising gene expression in 1D/2D/3D, as well as projecting other sources of data on to the embryos.

-To run these datasets processed data can be downloaded from XXXX or by running the shell script in the Data folder and unzipping the contents.
+To run these datasets processed data can be downloaded from ArrayExpress or by downloading the processed data linked in the Data folder and unzipping the contents.